 - 1. This is a joint response plan adopted by South Oxfordshire District Council and Vale of White Horse District Council. - 2.
-This response plan forms part of the councils' anti-fraud, bribery and corruption policy.
-It covers the councils' response to suspected or apparent irregularities affecting resources belonging to or administered by either council or fraud, bribery or corruption perpetrated within or against either or both councils. - 3.
-Definitions of what constitutes fraud, bribery, corruption and bribery can be found in the anti-fraud, bribery and corruption policy.
+This fraud and corruption response plan forms part of the councils' anti-fraud and corruption policy.
+It covers the councils' response to suspected or apparent irregularities affecting resources belonging to or administered by either council or fraud or corruption perpetrated within or against either council. - 3.
+Definitions of what constitutes fraud can be found in the anti fraud and corruption policy.

-Note: As well as using this policy and its associated response plan, any person employed or engaged by the relevant council who makes a report of suspected activity, should refer to the councils' whistleblowing policy for guidance.
+Note: As well as using this policy and its associated response plan, any person employed or engaged by the relevant council who makes a report of fraud, should refer to the council's whistleblowing policy for guidance.